Fees and Accounts

-Students retiring in exceptional circumstances such as certified illness may apply to the Registrar (Rev. Michael Mullaney) for permission to re-attend as ‘Free Fee’ Students.
-Similarly, a student who has had to withdraw from a previous third-level course elsewhere due to illness must seek permission to attend St. Patrick’s College Maynooth as a ‘Free Fees’ student by submitting all relevant supporting documentation to the Registrar.
+Students retiring in exceptional circumstances such as certified illness may apply to the Acting Registrar (Rev. Michael Shortall) for permission to re-attend as ‘Free Fee’ Students.

-Continuing students and first time applicants, having accepted a place via the CAO for the Academic year, will receive a Bank Giro payment form from the University to enable them to pay the relevant fee.
+Continuing students and first time applicants, having accepted a place via the CAO for the Academic year, should pay their fees online at https://pay.maynoothcollege.ie/.
+Information on how to do so will be sent to students in August 2017.

 - Or by instalment -